hiero-ledger/hiero-mirror-node/docs/database/README.md

 script converts partitioned tables to regular tables, which is necessary for proper foreign key constraint visualization in ERD tools since foreign key constraints cannot reference partitioned tables in PostgreSQL.

-## Current ERD Diagrams
+## Current ERD Diagram

-The following ERD diagrams were generated using the above process:
+The Entity Relationship Diagram is maintained as an IntelliJ UML file:

-- [Entity Relationship Diagram](erd.png) - Complete database schema with relationships
+- [Entity Relationship Diagram](erd.uml) - Complete database schema with relationships in IntelliJ UML format

-- [Column-level ERD](erd-column.png) - Detailed view showing column information
+### Updating the ERD

+To update the ERD diagram after schema changes:

+1. Follow steps 1-3 above to prepare the database with the latest schema
+2. Generate a new ERD using IntelliJ IDEA's database diagram feature
+3. Export the diagram as UML from IntelliJ IDEA
+4. Update the `erd.uml` file with the new relationships and table structures
+5. Commit the updated UML file to maintain the ERD in version control